dawidmpunkt/SteamDeckJingler/README.md

 ## Warning

 - A bad image or an interrupted write leaves the board without a working app, and the controls will not work until a valid image is written.
 Keep the backup from step 1.
 Use at your own risk.
 - Do not share or commit firmware dumps.
-They are Valve's firmware, and collector archives contain your Deck and board serial numbers and per-unit factory data. `.gitignore` blocks the usual file types.
+They are Valve's firmware, and collector archives contain your Deck and board serial numbers and per-unit factory data.
 - This project is not affiliated with Valve.